 In general, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended (Code) a corporation that undergoes an ownership change, generally defined as a greater than 50% change by value in its equity ownership over a three-year period, is subject to limitations on its ability to utilize its pre-change net operating losses (NOLs) and its research and development credit carryforwards to offset future taxable income.
-Our existing NOLs and research and development credit carryforwards could be further limited by Sections 382 and 383 of the Code.
+Our existing NOLs and research and development credit carryforwards round be further limited by Sections 382 and 383 of the Code.
+In addition, our ability to utilize NOLs and research and development credit carryforwards could be further limited by Sections 382 and 383 of the Code.
 In addition, our ability to deduct net interest expense may be limited if we have insufficient taxable income for the year during which the interest is incurred, and any carryovers of such disallowed interest would be subject to the limitation rules similar to those applicable to NOLs and other attributes.
 Future changes in our stock ownership, some of which might be beyond our control, could result in an ownership change under Section 382 of the Code.
 For these reasons, in the event we experience a change of control, we may not be able to utilize a material portion of the NOLs, research and development credit carryforwards or disallowed interest expense carryovers, even if we attain profitability.